Sarah Yung Kah Yan

 Clinical Psychologist (Reg.
 No. CP4-0003)

-PhD, MSc and BSc Clin Psychology (KU Leuven – Belgium)
+PhD, MSc and BSc Clin Psych (KU Leuven – Belgium)

 Postgraduate training in diagnostic testing and interventions (KU Leuven – Belgium)

 Hasse is a licensed clinical psychologist graduated from KU Leuven (Belgium) and has been working in the Centre for Psychological and Counselling Services, HELP University since August 2019.
 Besides CPCS, Hasse is also working as a lecturer at HELP University (Masters Clinical Psychology).
 For the past 4 years, Hasse combined her PhD research with clinical work at KU Leuven’s academic outpatient mental health clinic in Belgium.
 She mostly works with children and adolescents and is specialized in assessment and treatment of behavioral, social and emotional problems (e.g. selective mutism, depression, obsessive compulsive disorders, anxiety, etc.).
 Her largest expertise and area of interest is in Attention Deficit Hyperactivity Disorder, on which she has published in international peer-reviewed journals.
 Hasse mainly works according to the principles of Cognitive Behavioral Therapy.